(Para la versión en español, click aquí)

 Here is a useful resource for anyone interested in understanding the organization of civic life in Argentina and the organization of the Argentine Government.
 The National Constitution of the Argentine Nation was adopted in 1853, and was amended and revised five times since then; the last amendment took place in 1994.

-Another official web site of Argentina, the Library of the Ministry of Justice and Human Rights, shows the same English translation in a full pdf file: http://www.biblioteca.jus.gov.ar/argentina-constitution.pdf
+Another official website of Argentina, the Library of the Ministry of Justice and Human Rights, shows the same English translation in a full PDF file: http://www.biblioteca.jus.gov.ar/argentina-constitution.pdf

 The Constitution defines Argentina as a federal republic.
 The government system of Argentina is based on the division of powers between the federal government and local governments.
-The federal government is made up of three branches: legislative, executive and judicial.
+The federal government is made up of three branches: legislative, executive, and judicial.
 The Argentine legal system belongs to the civil law tradition.

 The full Spanish text of the Argentine National Constitution can be found at: http://servicios.infoleg.gob.ar/infolegInternet/anexos/0-4999/804/norma.htm

-This is the Preamble of the Argentine Constitution, a clear, strong and decided declaration of self-determination from the people of Argentina:
+This is the Preamble of the Argentine Constitution, a clear, strong, and decided declaration of self-determination from the people of Argentina:

 CONSTITUTION OF THE ARGENTINE NATION